jpace/riel/README.md

 ### ANSIHighlighter

 This class processes strings, wrapping them in ANSI colors.
+For example:

+    "foo".blue
+    "bar".bold.blue.on_white

+### SetDiff

+This class compares enumerables as sets, A fully including B, B fully including A, or A and B having common elements.